puppetlabs/puppetlabs-concat/README.md

 Specifies whether (and how) to back up the destination file before overwriting it.
 Your value gets passed on to Puppet's [native `file` resource](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-backup) for execution.
 Valid options: 'true', 'false', or a string representing either a target filebucket or a filename extension beginning with ".".
 Default value: 'puppet'.

+#####`backup_fragments`

+Specifies whether to backup concat fragments using the backup setting of the target concat file.
+Valid options: 'true' and 'false'.
+Default value: 'false'.

 #####`ensure`

 Specifies whether the destination file should exist.
 Setting to 'absent' tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.
 Valid options: 'present' and 'absent'.
 Default value: 'present'.